antonin-lfv/CryptoPlatform/README.md

 The platform offers users a virtual USD wallet, regularly updated with USD funds, allowing the purchase of Bitcoin ( BTC).
 These BTC can then be converted into other cryptocurrencies, including a stablecoin, thus facilitating the management of the digital wallet.
 The platform offers various widgets to monitor the evolution of the wallet in real time.
-The price of cryptocurrencies is updated every 3 minutes via the Yahoo Finance API.
+The price of cryptocurrencies is updated every minute via the Yahoo Finance API.

 ![crypto-wallet](assets/images/ReadMe/wallet.png)